 It was a trip that was meant to be a filler, I was returning from a visit to Orange County in California and had a layover of more than 12 hours in Hong Kong.
 So I decided to make the best of the same and take the half day tour the Hong Kong tourism board offers.
 The tour is a simple half day tour in which an AC bus with a tour guide takes you to some top attractions in Hong Kong with an English speaking guide.
 Once the tour is over you board a train back to the airport whose ticket is part of the package.

 Once I bought the ticket and was waiting for the bus to come to pick us up 3 more Indians joined me in the waiting area and soon I realized we 4 would be the only 4 tourists for the day.
 Even stranger was the fact that the other three were all named Sanjay.
 Every time a good looking girl passed we wished she would be our tour guide.
-But the tourism gods had other plans for us, soon a 60+ year old man appeared and flashed his infectious smile on in process displaying the oral cavity with many missing teeth.
+But the tourism gods had other plans for us, soon a 60+-year-old man appeared and flashed his infectious smile on in process displaying the oral cavity with many missing teeth.

 Indeeans?
-He asked, we all nodded trying to avoid catching the infectious smile that he was spreading with no regards for our disappointment on seeing him.
+He asked we all nodded trying to avoid catching the infectious smile that he was spreading with no regards for our disappointment on seeing him.

 “I Willie” he introduced himself, the infectious smile getting harder to resist with each word he spoke.

 He appeared to be popular fellow no matter where we went, the boat captain offered him a cigar, the sales girl at the antique shop offered him a smile accompanied with soup and the policemen at the crossing waved at him.
-I just dismissed this popularity with hypothesis that he comes there every day so everybody knows him.
+I just dismissed this popularity with the hypothesis that he comes there every day so everybody knows him.
 But the nobody was bothered about the other guides that were coming with other groups.

-I was thoroughly impressed with the city of Hong Kong; the city full of people blends the natural beauty of the sea & skyscrapers with the hills seamlessly that surrounds the town everywhere.
+I was thoroughly impressed with the city of Hong Kong; the city full of people blends the natural beauty of the sea & skyscrapers with the hills seamlessly that surround the town everywhere.
 The sea and the hills are like long lost lovers in Hong Kong embracing each other at every opportunity.
-But the most amazing feature to me was this 60+ year old man who was still full of more energy than the 4 of us combined and we were less than half his age.
+But the most amazing feature to me was this 60+-year-old man who was still full of more energy than the 4 of us combined and we were less than half his age.
 I jokingly asked him the name of secret Chinese herb he takes to keep all that energy, he said he will tell us about the same at the end of the tour if we are still interested in knowing his secret.

-Soon we immersed ourselves in the hustle bustle of the Hong Kong harbor while Willie was sitting in the shadow of the statue of the long legged beauty that symbolizes the Hong Kong movie industry.
+Soon we immersed ourselves in the hustle bustle of the Hong Kong harbor while Willie was sitting in the shadow of the statue of the long-legged beauty that symbolizes the Hong Kong movie industry.
 We winked at each other on seeing this as if we have discovered the secret sauce that Willie took to maintain his energy levels.
-Willie was oblivious of our talks and was talking to some body in what we believed was Chinese.
-Soon the time to say good bye came and the bus took us to the gate of the metro station from where we were to catch our train back to the airport.
+Willie was oblivious of our talks and was talking to somebody in what we believed was Chinese.
+Soon the time to say goodbye came and the bus took us to the gate of the metro station from where we were to catch our train back to the airport.

 I jokingly asked Willie if he wants to give his secret Chinese herb to us so that we can have the same energy as he enjoys in his ripe old age.
 He again spread his infectious smile and gave us his secret in his stammering English.

-“Willie walk as 10 year old boy from motherland to Hong Kong”
+“Willie walk as 10-year-old boy from motherland to Hong Kong”